mgk2014/PCMLAI-CAPSTONE2/README.md

 ### Exploratory Data Analysis

-Majority of alerts are observed during the Initial Access phase of an attach (46%).
+Majority of alerts are observed during the Initial Access phase of an attack (46%).
 Exfiltration category as marked by the detectors appear to have the lowest true positive incident grades

 <img src="plots/CategoryByIncidentGrade.png" alt="Last Verdict by Incident Grade" width="500">